microsoft/vscode-docs/blogs/2019/09/03/wsl2.md

 ![WSL cow say example](wsl-cow-say.png)

-From your terminal launch into Visual Studio Code using `code .` from WSL or you can even use `wsl code .` to switch to Linux inline, launch into VS Code, then return to your Windows shell. 😏
+From your terminal, launch into Visual Studio Code using `code .` from WSL.
+You can even use `wsl code .` to switch to Linux inline, launch into VS Code, then return to your Windows shell. 😏

 Personally, I'm using WSL 2 for 100% of my development on Windows – all dev tools such as Git and Node.js are installed in my Linux environment.
 Check out this [Tips and Tricks post](https://devblogs.microsoft.com/commandline/tips-and-tricks-for-linux-development-with-wsl-and-visual-studio-code) for more on customizing VS Code in WSL to meet your needs.